SpencerTuft/lex-ana-cs236-byu/README.md

 \# This is a comment

 ##### COMMENT
 A block comment starts with a #| and ends with a |#.
 They can be empty and multiple block comments can appear on the same line.
-The comment's line number is the line where the comment started.
+The comment'reg line number is the line where the comment started.
 Like STRING, if EOF is found before the end of the block comment, it is UNDEFINED (see UNDEFINED token below).

 #||#, #| This is tricky, multi-line comment |#, #| This is an illegal block comment because it ends with EOF